WICG/turtledove/FLEDGE.md

 *   Checking whether the creative contents have been pre-approved by the seller.
 This could be implemented by an out-of-band creative review process leading to the seller handing the buyer a cryptographically-signed token, which the buyer then includes in the ad's metadata.
 See [TERN's Section 0](https://github.com/WICG/turtledove/blob/master/TERN.md#0-before-advertising-begins) for more discussion of this possibility.

 Note that `scoreAd()` does not have any way to _store_ information for use later on a different page.
 In particular, if the ad scoring logic on day 1 observes a bid from a particular interest group, and then on day 2 the browser interest group membership expires, there is no way for the ad scoring logic on day 3 to "remember" the pre-expiration membership information.

+#### 2.4 Scoring Bids in Component Auctions

+Seller scripts in component auctions behave a little differently.
+They still expose a `scoreAd()` function to score each bid from the component auction's buyers, however all of its arguments come from the component auction, including `auctionConfig`. `browserSignals` has an additional `topLevelSeller` field, which contains the seller of the top-level auction.
+Instead of returning just a desirability score, the component seller's `scoreAd()` returns an object with the following fields:

+* ad: (optional) Arbitrary metadata to pass to the top-level seller.
+Defaults to null, if not present.
+* desirability: Numeric score of the bid.
+Must be positive or the ad will be rejected.
+* allowComponentAuction: If this field is not true, the bid will be rejected.
+* bid: (optional) Modified bid value to provide to the top-level seller script.
+If present, this will be passed to the top-level seller's `scoreAd()` and `reportResult()` methods instead of the original bid, if the ad wins the component auction and top-level auction, respectively.

+Once all of a component auction's bids have been scored by the component auction's seller script, the bid with the highest score is passed to the top-level seller to score.
+For that bid, the top-level seller's `scoreAd()` method is passed the `ad` value from the component auction seller's `scoreAd()` method, and there is an an additional `componentSeller` field in the `browserSignals`, which is the seller for the component auction.
+All other values are the same as if the bid had come from an interest group participating directly in the top-level auction.
+In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will passed to the top-level seller to score.

+The ultimate winner of the top-level auction is the single bid the top-level seller script gives the highest score.
+This may either be the winning bid of one of the component auctions, or a bid from one of the `interestGroupBuyers` in the `AuctionConfig` of the top-level auction.
+Those bids will be scored directly by the top-level seller script without having to win any component auction.

 ### 3. Buyers Provide Ads and Bidding Functions (BYOS for now)